reactjs/react-router-tutorial/lessons/08-index-routes/README.md

 route config decide what to render as the children.
 Remember, we want to build small apps inside small apps, not big ones!

-Lets add a new route to `index.js`.
+Let's add a new route to `index.js`.

 ```js
 // index.js